paulswithers/icec-widgets-starter/README.md

 Once the server is started you may receive a prompt to allow ngrok to be accessible via your desktop firewall, approve it. ngrok is a tunnel to your local Express server that will be hosting your widgets during development.

 ### Build your first widget

+Click on the + in the first Terminal to open a second separate terminal window

 npm run buildForm